zydeco-lang/zydeco/docs/tutorial/intro_to_zydeco.md

 ## OS (Operating System)
-Besides `Ret(A)`, main expression can also have the built-in type of `OS`, especially when we do some staff with `IO`.
+Besides `Ret(A)`, main expression can also have the built-in type of `OS` which classifies computations that can be run as a process that interacts with the `OS`.
 The idea of kontinuation requires programmers to specify what the `OS` looks like after the program reads or writes something.
 Here are some examples:
 ```
 pub extern define write_line : Thunk(String -> Thunk(OS) -> OS);
 pub extern define read_line : Thunk(Thunk(String -> OS) -> OS);